ex9-fyi/ex9-fyi/README.md

 ## Design Support

-I previously worked on full stack engineering for 2 years, where we valued highly the design and lowering the complexity of the system.
+I previously worked on full stack engineering, where we valued highly the design process and lowering the complexity of the system.
 So I would be happy to go into detail on your design, especially around making the system more auditable but satisfying the important requirements.